Apex-AI-Company/Invoice-Extractor-Agent/README.md

     python main.py
     ```

-The system will prompt you for a question, process the document, and then print the final, structured summary report to the console.
+The system will process the document, and then print the final, structured summary report to the console.